SichaoYang/Readings/README.md

 # Reading Notes
-A pilot attempt to create sharable and editable annotated bibliography on GitHub.
-Despite currently no one collaborate with me, I want to test whether this approach can promote my reading efficiency, and even open science, education accessibility, and time-saving collarborative reading in the future.
+A pilot attempt to create a sharable and editable annotated bibliography on GitHub.
+Despite that currently no one collaborates with me, I want to test whether this approach can promote my reading efficiency, and even open science, education accessibility, and time-saving collaborative reading in the future.
 See [Wiki](https://github.com/SichaoYang/Readings/wiki).

 # [Reading note template](https://github.com/SichaoYang/Readings)
 ### Reference